timescale/docs/mst/security.md

 # Security overview

 ## Cloud provider accounts
-The regular Timescale Cloud services are hosted under cloud provider accounts controlled by Timescale Cloud.
+The regular managed TimescaleDB services are hosted under cloud provider accounts controlled by Managed Service for TimescaleDB.
 These accounts are managed only by Timescale Cloud (eg Timescale and Aiven) operations personnel and customers cannot directly access the cloud provider account resources.

 ## Virtual machines
-Each Timescale Cloud service consists of one or more virtual machines, which are automatically launched to the target cloud region chosen by the customer.
+Each Managed Service for TimescaleDB service consists of one or more virtual machines, which are automatically launched to the target cloud region chosen by the customer.
 In cloud regions that have multiple Availability Zones (or a similar mechanism), the virtual machines are distributed evenly across the zones in order to provide